Level: Intermediate (Level 2)Awarding Body: Edexcel

 How is the course assessed?

-There are no timed examinations.
-Assessment is 100% coursework based.
+From September 2020 there will be a mixture of externally assessed and internally assessed units.
+Students will complete three practical 'examined tasks' as part of the Level 2 qualification.
 Work needs to be carried out independently for all tasks set by your teacher.
 All deadlines must be met in order to pass each unit.

 A grade is awarded for each unit as a Pass, Merit or Distinction.
 You need to pass every unit in order to pass the course.
 Where relevant you will be offered a 2 week resubmission opportunity for each unit in order to improve your grade.